-The gross combination weight rating (GCWR) is the total permissible weight of your vehicle and trailer when weighed in combination.
-(Note that GCWR ratings include a 68 kg (150 lbs) allowance for the presence of a driver).
+The GCWR is the total permissible weight of your vehicle and trailer when weighed in combination.
+(Note that GCWR ratings include a 150 lbs (68 kg) allowance for the presence of a driver).

 Gross Axle Weight Rating (GAWR)

 The GAWR is the maximum capacity of the front and rear axles.
 Distribute the load over the front and rear axles evenly.
 Make sure that you do not exceed either front or rear GAWR.